MerginMaps/docs/src/migrate/arcgis/index.md

 ArcGIS Pro [supports GeoPackages](https://pro.arcgis.com/en/pro-app/latest/help/data/databases/work-with-sqlite-databases-in-arcgis-pro.htm), which are the primary and recommended format for your survey layer in <MainPlatformName />.
 Both ArcGIS and QGIS can also handle Shapefile, GeoTIFF, GeoJSON, WMS, WFS, and PostGIS layers.
 However, we do not recommend using [Shapefile](http://switchfromshapefile.org) in <MainPlatformName />, as we do not support collaborative use for this format.

 There are multiple options for data conversion.
-We recommend using [SLYR's](#slyr) processing algorithm to convert project data to GeoPackage (GPKG).
+We recommend using [SLYR](#slyr) processing algorithms to convert project data to GeoPackage (GPKG).
 You can also use QGIS *Convert format* or *Package layers* processing algorithms.
 Alternatively, export your data to [formats supported by <MainPlatformName />](../../gis/supported_formats.md) in ArcGIS Pro, if you feel more comfortable doing it there.
 Data conversion can be done also in the console using the `ogr2ogr` command line tool.

-## Hybrid setup: using ArcGIS and Mergin Maps
+## Hybrid setup: using Mergin Maps with ArcGIS

 It is possible to use ArcGIS and <MainPlatformName /> in a hybrid setup.
 If you store your data in PostgreSQL/PostGIS database, you can use our [DB Sync](../../dev/dbsync/) tool to synchronise project data from PostgreSQL to <MainPlatformName /> (i.e. storing data in GeoPackages on <MainPlatformName /> server).
 You still need to have a QGIS project to style your GeoPackage data and set up the project (see the [Migrate section](#migrate-from-arcgis-to-qgis)).

-This way you can work with your data directly in ArcPro and also use <MainPlatformName /> tools, such as <MobileAppName /> for data collection in the field.
+This way you can work with your data directly in ArcGIS Pro and also use <MainPlatformName /> tools, such as <MobileAppName /> for data collection in the field.
 Field data can be synchronised to the <MainPlatformName /> server and then to the PostgreSQL database via **DB Sync** tool for ArcGIS use.

 Note that this requires using the PostGIS geometry standard (`ST_Geometry`) and not ArcSDE geometry.